BC

 How to Budget for Virtual Assistant Investment

-How much should you invest in a virtual assistant?
-This strategic approach aligned with Deloitte’s Future of Work research on effective delegation.
+This strategic approach aligns with Deloitte’s Future of Work research on effective delegation.

 Preparation Phase (Months 1-2)